jeremiahbratton/ISIT-300-Web-Technologies-Overview/README.md

 ### Kubernetes
 We lightly touched on Kubernetes in this course to show what the next level of how container infrastructure is implemented.

+### Parts of a Kubernetes Cluster

+#### Node
+A server (physical or virtual) that runs containerized applications.
+There are two types: master/control plane nodes and worker nodes.

+#### Pod
+The smallest deployable unit, typically a single container or a group of tightly coupled containers running on a node.

+#### Cluster
+A set of nodes managed together, running containerized workloads.

+#### Control Plane (Master)
+Manages the Kubernetes cluster.
+It makes global decisions (like scheduling) and responds to cluster events.

+##### kube-apiserver
+Frontend of the control plane that handles all API requests.

+##### etcd
+Consistent and highly available key-value store used for all cluster data.

+##### kube-scheduler
+Assigns Pods to nodes based on resources and constraints.

+##### kube-controller-manager
+Runs controllers to handle routine cluster functions (like creating pods, managing replication).

+#### Worker Node Components
+  ##### kubelet
+  Agent on each worker node that runs and manages containers as instructed by the control plane.

+  ##### kube-proxy
+  Manages network routing and load balancing for services on each node.

+  ##### Container Runtime
+  Software (like Docker or containerd) that runs containers on the node.

+#### Namespace
+Logical partition within a cluster, allows organizing resources for different teams or projects.

+#### Service
+Defines a stable network endpoint to access a group of pods, enabling load balancing and service discovery.

+#### Deployment
+Ensures a specified number of identical pods are always running, manages rolling updates.

+#### Ingress
+Manages external access to services, usually using HTTP, provides routing and load balancing.

+These components work together to deploy, scale, and manage containerized applications in production.

 ## NodeJS
 Node.js is a JavaScript runtime that allows you to run JavaScript on the server (outside the browser).
 It's built on Chrome's V8 JavaScript engine and enables building full-stack web applications using JavaScript for both frontend and backend.